akamai/NetStorageKit-Ruby/README.md

 > # INFO: return (true/false, Net::HTTP..
 Object)
 > #               true means 200 OK.
 > # INFO: can "upload" Only a single file, not directory.
-> # WARN: can raise FILE related error in "download" and "upload".
+> # WARN: Can raise Akamai::NetstorageError from all methods.
 ```